Reading list · Microeconomics

 Asymmetric information in higher education

-Students buying an experience they cannot evaluate for years.
-How rankings, accreditation, and selectivity emerge as credence signals — and what happens when those signals mislead.
+Students buy into a four year college experience that they cannot evaluate for years.
+How rankings, accreditation, and selectivity are used as signals by the general population — and what happens when those signals are fuzzy at best.

 14